AFORANURAG/travelopia/README.md

 6. for starting frontend, type (npm run dev) in the frontendend directory.

 7. Open your web browser and navigate to http://localhost:3000 to see the frontend app running.

-# Step wise instruction

-# Table of Contents
-- Demo
-- Features
-- Installation
-- Usage
-- Demo
-Check out the live demo of Travelopia at https://drive.google.com/file/d/17nIEihKBxoA1PSBCEKBrdAc7SdzD-Yah/view?usp=sharing

-Features
-Travelopia provides the following features:
-- You can book a destination.
-- You can see yours and others booked destinations.
-- you can sort the bookings in ascending and descending order of total number of travellers.
-- you can search the bookings based on the email, the searching functionality is implemented in serverside, to lower the load on client side and it searching functionality uses  <b> debouncing</b> to make itself more optimised.